Wise Blood: Literary context

 Wise Blood began with four separate stories published in Mademoiselle, Sewanee Review, and Partisan Review in 1948 and 1949.

 Originally committed to Rinehart & Company, O'Connor's agent and Robert Giroux convinced Rinehart to release the novel, and it was published as a complete novel by Harcourt, Brace & Company in 1952.
 Signet advertised it as "A Searching Novel of Sin and Redemption."

 Themes

-In the introduction to the 10th anniversary publication of Wise Blood, O'Connor states that the book is about freedom, free will, life and death, and the inevitability of belief.
+In the introduction to the 10th anniversary publication of Wise Blood, O'Connor states that the book is about freedom, free will, life and death, and the inevitability of contention regarding belief and disbelief.
 Themes of redemption, racism, sexism, and isolation also run through the novel.

 Adaptations

 A film was made of Wise Blood in 1979, directed by John Huston, and starring Brad Dourif as Hazel Motes and John Huston himself as the evangelist grandfather.
 Sabbath Lily was played by Amy Wright.
 Shot mostly in Macon, Georgia, it is a fairly literal filming of the novel.